mlcommons/GaNDLF/docs/extending.md

 ## Update Tests

 Once you have made changes to functionality, it is imperative that the unit tests be updated to cover the new code.
-Please see the [full testing suite](https://github.com/CBICA/GaNDLF/blob/master/testing/test_full.py) for details.
+Please see the [full testing suite](https://github.com/CBICA/GaNDLF/blob/master/testing/test_full.py) for details and examples.

 ## Run Tests